+McKinney-Vento What is the process to identify students eligible for support under McKinney -Vento?
+What procedures are in place to identify students who are in foster care?
+What supports does the school provide to students and families?
 Students Student interview groups should What is the mission of the School?

-ordaento include only students in Grade 4 and How long have you attended

-above.
-Depending on the ages of the school here?

-students and the size of the School, Tell us what it's like to be a student

-one or three interview groups will be here.

-scheduled.
-How does this School compare with

-others you've attended?

-Students should represent a variety of What happens if someone

-ages, grade levels, and time spent at misbehaves?
+How long have you attended include only students in Grade 4 and above.
+Depending on the ages of the school here? students and the size of the School, Tell us what it's like to be a student one or three interview groups will be here. scheduled.
+How does this School compare with others you've attended?
+Students should represent a variety of What happens if someone misbehaves? ages, grade levels, and time spent at the School.

-the School.
 How do you get help if you need it?
 How safe is your school?

-Administrators and board members Do you find your school work

-may not be present at this interview. challenging?

-What would you like to change

-about this School?

-What would you like to keep the

-same?

-Do teachers work hard to make

-sure that students stay in school?

-Do teachers pay attention to all

-students, not just the top students?

-Do teachers make sure that all

-students are planning for life after

-graduation?

-Do teachers work hard to make

-sure that all students are learning?

-Are all students encouraged to go

-to college?

-Do you see school as preparing you

-for the future?

-Do your teachers always keep their promises?

-Do you feel safe and comfortable

-with your teachers at this school?

-Do your teachers always listen to

-students' ideas?

-Do your teachers treat you with

-respect?
+Administrators and board members Do you find your school work may not be present at this interview. challenging?
+What would you like to change about this School?
+What would you like to keep the same?
+Do teachers work hard to make sure that students stay in school?
+Do teachers pay attention to all students, not just the top students?
+Do teachers make sure that all students are planning for life after graduation?
+Do teachers work hard to make sure that all students are learning?
+Are all students encouraged to go to college?
+Do you see school as preparing you for the future?